-Dated: April 29, 2011

-Rochester, New York
+Dated: April 30, 2012 Rochester, New York

 You are cordially invited to attend the meeting in person.
 Whether or not you expect to attend the meeting, please complete, date, sign and return the enclosed proxy as promptly as possible in order to ensure your representation at the meeting.
 Your vote is important, no matter how many shares you owned on the record date.
 A return envelope is enclosed for your convenience and needs no postage if mailed in the United States.
-Even if you have voted by proxy, you may still vote in person if you attend the meeting.
+If you wish, you may vote via the Internet or telephone, instructions for doing so are attached to this Proxy Statement.
+Even if you have voted by proxy or via the Internet, you may still vote in person if you attend the meeting.
 Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the meeting, you must obtain a proxy issued in your name from that record holder.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING TO BE HELD ON JUNE 29, 2011.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING TO BE HELD ON JUNE 22, 2012.